ehwest/mdn_qms/README.md

     * [QM-0015 Medical_Device_Reporting_and_Recalls](./Medical_Device_Reporting_and_Recalls/README.md)
     * [QM-0016 Post-Market_Surveillance](./Post-Market_Surveillance/README.md)

+##Requirements

+The present Quality Management System (QMS) is specifically intended to achieve and sustain alignment with FDA rules.
+The rules are generally categorized as follows:

+1. General Regulatory Controls (including Common Good Management Practice, CGMP) of the FDA for medical devices.
+2. "Special Controls" of the FDA that are applicable to T1Pal.
+3. "Appropriate Validations" applicable to T1Pal.

+**"Special Controls"** has further been defined by the FDA as follows:

+    A. Devices must protect against unauthorized access to and modification of data.

+    B. Device labeling must display the following warnings and limitations:

+        1.  **Dosing decisions should not be made based on this device.**

+        2.  **The user should follow instructions on the continuous glucose monitoring system.**

+        3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

+Web-site content (and/or any distributed promotional information) for the T1Pal "device" is expected to meet all labelling requirements.

+However, "protections against unauthorized access to and modification of data" is provided by T1Pal features and functions that must be validated.
+For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.

+**NOTE:**  The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.

+##Scope

+All documents that are a part of the Medical Data Networks LLC "Quality Management System" are "electronic records" as defined in FDA Part 11 regulations for the purposes of access, validation, audit, copying, and record retention.
+Any paper, letter, article, or other document relevant to this QMS that is received by Medical Data Networks shall be incorporated into this QMS as an electronic document.

+These QMS documents are stored in the private (and secured) root of a "github" repository owned and under control of the CEO of Medical Data Networks LLC.

+As electronic records, they include a collection of organizing electronic folders and individual files that are rendered using "github.com markdown" style of controlling text document display.

+Electronic files that are stored within this repository may have embedded document metadata and markdown symbols that constitute a material part of the controlled document.

+Each and every electronic record that is part of the Quality Management System is uniquely named using a string of characters that is the concatenation of the repository root, the folder name under that root, and the file name within that folder.

+<repository_root> / <folder_name> / <file_name>

+-or-

+<repository_root> / <file_name>

+By convention, each such component of the whole name has NO SPACES, and used the underscore character "_" to separate memorable elements within the whole string.

+Within each document in the system, helpful (but not required) metadata is included within the file identifying the repository root, folder name, and file name.
+This practice is only intended to facilitate automated assembly and export of Quality Management System documents for casual use.

+Authoritative and controlling Quality Management System documents are available for exraction from the Quality Management System repository, and once they are extracted, the copies should not be considered authoritative and/or controlling.

+Only the repository "master" branch contains authoritative and/or controlling files.
+Other branches may be defined for the purposes of review and testing of the QMS system itself.

+The git "master" branch of the git repository is the authoritative, approved, operational set of documents that make up the Quality Management System for Medical Data Networks, LLC.

+Individuals may opt to "clone" the entire repository for local off-line reference, and/or may periodically synchronize their own local copy with the controlled "master" branch controlled repository.

+A globally unique and immutable electronic "hash" signature computed upon change to any aspect of the Quality Management System is used by the github storage system may be used to determine that a copy of the repository is (and all of the files within it are) identical to the "master" branch of the Quality Management System repository.

 The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.

 1. Registration of T1Pal with the FDA